 - All group members will be punctual.
 Meetings will start five minutes after the agreed start time and everyone should be there and ready by then.

-- We should turn up to all meetings unless it has been agreed beforehand or unless there are unavoidable events such as illness.
+- We should attend all meetings unless there are unavoidable events such as illnesses.

 - All group members will remain in the meeting until (a) all tasks for that meeting are completed, or (b) there is unanimous adjournment.